What’s Inside ?

 - Heels are gently touching the buttocks/ hips.
 Toes pointing out

 - Take the left arm back, stretch it and bend it to bring the left hand in between the shoulder plates on the spine.

-- Take your right arm over the head, bend the elbow to bring right hand between the shoulder plate.
-Elbow is facing straight up towards the cieling.
+- Take your right arm over the head, bend the elbow to bring your right hand between the shoulder plate.
+Elbow is facing straight up towards the ceiling.

 - Try to bring both hands closer and lock the fingers.